-- Current at Apple
+- Current at the ACLU

 - Former CTO and founder at Silent Circle, makers of Blackphone